raffaelespazzoli/rhdh-exercises/README-gitlab.md

 create new PAT with [these permissions](https://backstage.io/docs/integrations/gitlab/locations)

-add the PAT to the previously created github-secrets secret
+add the PAT to the previously created gitlab-secrets secret

 ```yaml
 kind: Secret